The Killian Curse: Time/Dolls/Magic

-Haley – Her curse is when a time demon that can stop time with a clock that can go back or forward to any time by changing the time on it.
-Haley defeats the demon by snatching the clock from it and turning the time backwards to the time Haley found out about her curse and smashing it.
+Haley – Her curse is a time demon that can stop time with a clock that can also go back or forward to any time by changing the time on it.
+Haley defeats the demon by snatching the clock from him, then turning the time backwards to the time Haley found out about her curse and smashing it.
 The demon accidentally reveals that the Traitor is a girl.
-The number 21 was found on an encyclopedia in the library.
+The number 21 is found on an encyclopedia in the library.

-Charlotte – Her curse is when her china dolls come to life.
-First she takes a china doll off a girl and takes it home.
+Charlotte – Her curse is when her porcelain dolls come to life.
+First she takes a porcelain doll off a girl and takes it home.
 The doll starts her curse.
-She tries to defeat them by smashing them but they shrink her.
+She tries to defeat them by smashing them, but they shrink her.
 She wakes up as a doll herself, and another doll pulls her into the house and takes her soul.
 The number 21 was found on one of Charlotte's rulers.

-Karl – His curse was at Shane's house on his birthday when the magician made Karl disappear.
-He then was taken to a different stage and was forced to perform the art of escapology.
-He was lifted into the air and dangled above a chainsaw while tied in chains.
-He had 30 seconds to escape but failed and had his soul removed.
-The number 21 appeared when the magician changed the track on the CD player to track 21.
+Karl – His curse is at Shane's house on his birthday when the magician makes Karl disappear.
+He is then taken to a different stage, and is forced to perform the art of escapology.
+He is lifted into the air and dangled above a chainsaw while tied in chains.
+He has 30 seconds to escape, but fails, and has his soul removed.
+The number 21 appears when the magician changes the track on the CD player to track 21.

 Dead Man/Movies/Drawing

-Owen – His curse was a dead man under Killian's command, who tries to take his soul during his work experience at a funeral parlor.
+Owen – His curse is a dead man possessed by Killian who tries to take his soul during his work experience at a funeral parlor.
 The dead man nails him into a coffin and tries to put him into a cremation furnace, but he gets his chain and loops it over a bolt on the conveyor.
 The traitor, however, takes it off, so Owen bangs his coffin off the conveyor, opening it again and defeating his curse.
-The number 21 was mentioned when he read that the man had died on 21 February 2007.
+The man had died on 21 February 2007.

-Tabetha – Her curse was when she was sent into a movie by Killian and had to fight her way past a Hookman-themed demon in a stereotypical horror movie plot.
-She ran away from the demon into the basement.
-The demon started to fire shots at her and eventually hit the main circuit board allowing Tabetha to escape and defeat the curse.
-The number 21 appeared when she sat in seat number 21.
+Tabetha – Her curse is when she is sent into a movie by Killian and has to fight her way past a Hookman-themed demon in a stereotypical horror movie plot.
+She runs away from the demon into the basement.
+The demon starts to fire shots at her, eventually hitting the main circuit board, allowing Tabetha to escape and defeat the curse.
+The number 21 appears when she sits in seat number 21.

-Katie and Keith – Her curse was when she draws a demon taking Keith's soul.
-The next day it comes true and her classmates get suspicious.
-When a two-dimensional comic demon started attacking her and gives the headmaster a heart attack, she realises she can control the demon by drawing in her book.
-Katie then had to shrink the demon, step on him, and burn him alive.
+Katie and Keith – Her curse is when she draws a demon taking Keith's soul.
+The next day, it comes true, and her classmates get suspicious.
+When a two-dimensional comic demon starts attacking her and gives the headmaster a heart attack, she realises she can control the demon by drawing in her book.
+Katie then has to shrink the demon, step on him, and burn him alive.
 21 was mentioned when Katie's pens rolled together to make 2 and 1.